 Photo: Alexey Avilov / Pexels / Image For Representation Only

 This hill station is well-known for waterfalls, trails, scenic remote villages, splendid trails, sunrise, sunset, and bird watching.
-This beautiful mountain range is also known as “The Roof Of Thailand” and has an area of 482 kilometres in the Chiang Mai region of Northern Thailand.
+If you are exploring popular things to do in Thailand, visiting this beautiful mountain range is a must as it is also known as “The Roof Of Thailand” and has an area of 482 kilometres in the Chiang Mai region of Northern Thailand.
 It has an elevation between 800 and 2565 metres above sea level.
 One can find extensive flora in this region with moist evergreen cloud forests, pine, and deciduous trees.

 Location: Ban Luang sub-district, Chaing Mai, Thailand